heikkilamarko/tasks-app/infra/zitadel/README.md

 # ZITADEL

-## Update the Hosts File
+## Prepare Credentials

+Generate the `zitadel-admin-sa.json` file from the `zitadel-admin-sa` Kubernetes secret.

+## Caddy Proxy

+> Only required if not using trusted certificates.

-Add the following entry to your system’s hosts file to map `zitadel.local` to your local machine:
+Add this entry to your hosts file to map `zitadel.local` to localhost:

 ```bash
 127.0.0.1 zitadel.local
 ```

-## Prepare ZITADEL Credentials

-Create the `zitadel-admin-sa.json` file from the Kubernetes secret `zitadel-admin-sa`.

-## Caddy Proxy
+Start the Caddy proxy:

 ```bash
 ./caddy.sh
 ```

 ## Terraform

+Initialize and apply the Terraform configuration:

 ```bash
 terraform init